rayandasoriya/100DaysOfCode/README.md

 ## Day 85
 Solved 1 coding problem from LeetCode using Python.
 1. The problem is related to return the number of ways in which the candy bars can be exchanged.
 Refer to Day85/Problem 1.pdf for more information regarding the problem.

+## Day 86
+Solved 1 coding problem from LeetCode using Python.
+1. The problem is related to rotate a list to right by k places.
+Refer to Day86/Problem 1.pdf for more information regarding the problem.